Specific conditions for each auction

 GDPR and handling of personal data

-Menhammar Stuteri AB is the data controller.
-Menhammar Stuteri AB's contact details are:
+Menhammar Stuteri AB is responsible for personal data.
+Menhammar Stuteri AB's contact information is:

 Postal address: Menhammar Stuteri AB, Box 17120, 104 62 Stockholm